sandervanvugt/van-vugt-kubernetes/sander-cka-daemonset/step3.md

 ## Task
-Now it's time to deploy a new application in the namespace where quota are applied:
+Now that you have modified the YAML code the right way, it's time to create the DaemonSet:

-`kubectl create deploy nginx --image=nginx -n limited`{{execute}}

-After creating the application, scale the deployment to run 3 replicas:

-`kubectl scale deploy nginx --replicas=3 -n limited`{{execute}}
+`kubectl apply -f daemonginx.yaml`{{execute}}

+Next, let's verify if it has been started:

+`kubectl get daemonset,pods`{{execute}}

+You'll notice it hasn't been started!